SOURABH358/budget-app/README.md

   - SCSS
   - JAVASCRIPT

-check the live working of the App.
+Check the live working of the [App](https://sourabh358.github.io/budget-app/).
 Visit the code and star the repo if you like it.